ava-labs/avalanchego/README.md

 To integrate firewood into a custom VM or other project, see the [firewood-connection](./firewood-connection/README.md) for a straightforward way to use firewood via custom message-passing.

+## Release
+See the [release documentation](./RELEASE.md) for detailed information on how to release firewood.

 ## CLI
 Firewood comes with a CLI tool called `fwdctl` that enables one to create and interact with a local instance of a firewood database.
 For more information, see the [fwdctl README](fwdctl/README.md).